wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 Some methods support an `encoding` parameter, and can return account or instruction data in parsed JSON format if `"encoding":"jsonParsed"` is requested and the node has a parser for the owning program.
-Safecoin nodes currently support JSON parsing for the following native and SPL programs:
+Wickandbergamot nodes currently support JSON parsing for the following native and SPL programs:

 | Program | Account State | Instructions |